 United Polaris Lounge San Francisco (SFO)

-The United Polaris Lounge San Francisco is open daily from 7AM until 11PM, and it’s located in International Terminal G, between gates G6 and G9.
+The United Polaris Lounge San Francisco is open daily from 7AM until 11PM, and it’s located in International Terminal G, just past the security checkpoint and terminal connector.
 The lounge is 28,000 square feet, making it the largest Polaris Lounge.

 United Polaris Lounge Washington (IAD)

 The United Polaris Lounge Washington is open daily from 6AM until 10PM, and it’s located in Concourse C, near gate C17.
-The lounge is 21,000 square feet, making it the third largest Polaris Lounge.
+The lounge is 21,000 square feet, putting it in the middle of the pack in terms of size.

 United Polaris Lounge access rules